-This Saturday, I was CRAVING some cookies!
+This Saturday, I was in the mood for some cookies!

 I’ve been wanting to try the whole “chickpea” cookie thing because the pictures of them are just awesome, but I really can’t stand the smell of garbanzo bean flour and I’ve also read that you can’t eat the chickpea cookies cold.